-And the reality is that today there are still powerful Unwritten Rules in every organization that stand in the way of your success.
-These are the Unwritten Rules that must be addressed for career advancement.
+Ouch!
+Reality bites.
+Today there are some powerful Unwritten Rules in every organization that stand in the way of your success.
+These are the unwritten but important behaviors that must be addressed for career advancement.
 My goal in this post is to help not only Millennials but all generations understand advancement strategies and recognize opportunities to make key decisions about their career options.

 Here are my suggestions for conquering the Unwritten Rules: